robertwenner/comics/doc/social.md

   "/r/comics".
 This is language-independent.
 If there is no default subreddit and the comic doesn't specify subreddits either, it won't be posted to Reddit at all.

+* `title_prefix` is a placed in front of the comic's title when posting.
+It defaults to nothing (i.e., nothing will be inserted in front of the title).
+You can place e.g., `[OC]` in there to indicate original content.
+  Make sure to include a space after the prefix text so that the prefix is not glued right onto the title.

+* `title_suffix` is like `title_prefix`, except that it goes after the comic's title.
+Start the suffix text with a space if you use it.

 ## `Comic::Social::Twitter`